 Here’s the thing: If you are close to achieving Product/Market Fit and can show the beginnings of a hockey-stick curve, you don’t need much of anything else to get a check.
-Without that, investors have to rely on other proxies to rank your “risk profile”.
+Without that, investors must rely on other proxies to rank their “risk profile.”

 - Traction (aka Product/Market Fit)

 - Social Proof (from other advisors/investors)

 First on the list is proof that you have a business model that is at least starting to work.
 Second, isn’t product or team, but social proof from others.

 Without Product/Market Fit or a proven track record, how do you get social proof?

 Here’s more great advice from Venture Hacks:

 Don’t pay them.
 Have them pay you by investing (time and/or money).